-You can check in previously captured content to a source control endpoint.
+You can check-in the previously captured content to a source control endpoint.

 Verify that you have added a source control endpoint to vRealize Suite Lifecycle Manager.
 See Source Control with vRealize Suite Lifecycle Manager Content Lifecycle Management for source control requirements.